cmu-sei/juneberry/README.md

 declarative programming model composed of sets of config files (dataset, model, and experiment configurations) and Python plugins for features such as model construction and transformation.

+If you're looking for a slightly more in depth descripts of Juneberry see [What Is Juneberry](docs/whatis.md).

 # Supporting Documentation

 ## How to Install Juneberry